-- Open the oscilloscope.
+- Open 27 the oscilloscope.

-- Set up the input channels with the required voltage ranges and coupling mode.
+- Set up the input channels with the required voltage ranges 4° and coupling mode 4° .

-- Set up triggering.
+- Set up triggering 5.

 - Start capturing data.
 (See Sampling modes, where programming is discussed in more detail.)

 - Wait until the oscilloscope is ready.

 - Copy data to a buffer.

 - Stop capturing data.

 - Close the oscilloscope.

-Numerous sample programs are included in the SDK.
+Numerous sample programs are installed with your PicoScope software, if you select this option during installation.
 These show how to use the functions of the driver software in each of the modes available.